Brine (brand)

-Warrior Sports, Inc., doing business as Brine, is a sporting goods manufacturer in the United States.
-It manufactures lacrosse, soccer, volleyball, and field hockey equipment.
+Brine is an American sporting goods company that manufactures lacrosse, soccer, volleyball, and field hockey equipment.
 It markets its products under its own brand as well as In The Crease for goals and goal accessories.
 The company was founded by W.H.
 Brine in 1922 as the W.H.
 Brine Company.
 It was privately owned by the Brine family and named Brine, Inc. before it was acquired by New Balance on August 4, 2006.

 History

 Foundation

 Brine was founded in 1922 by W.H.
 Brine as the W.H.
 Brine Company.
 It started as a small sports equipment and uniform company.
 They sold to private schools and regional camps, quickly growing to a major manufacturer of lacrosse and soccer equipment.
 The Brines the founder's family have been sports goods vendors first as retailers since 1867.
 James F. Brine's founded in 1867 in Cambridge, Massachusetts is currently located in Concord, Massachusetts.